Blood Conservation Program

 What is blood conservation?

 Blood conservation means using methods to limit blood loss during surgery.
-It’s the standard of care for all patients at Seattle Children’s.
+It is the standard of care for all patients at Seattle Children’s.
 Methods to limit blood loss can help reduce the need for stored or donated blood products.

 What is bloodless surgery?

-Typically, doctors use stored or donated blood products to:
+Typically, doctors have used stored or donated blood products to:

 What’s special about the experience at Seattle Children’s?